learn-co-curriculum/js-async-fetch-readme/README.md

 to read the site, we use JavaScript to add more to the DOM.
 This technique is known as ***AJAX***.

-This opens up a lot of possibilities!

-* It allows us to pull in dynamic content.
-The same HTML page could be used for every recipe on a cooking website, only the text content changes.
-* It allows us to get data from multiple sources.
-We could make a website that displays the current weather forecast and the current price of bitcoin side by side!

 In this lesson, we will be discussing how
 JavaScript retrieves data along with how to use the built-in `fetch()` function to handle remote data retrieval.